-2.8.5 Herbicide Communications and Member Refusal of Herbicide Application
+2.8.5 Herbicide Communications and Property Owner Refusal of Herbicide Application

 CLP considers the use of herbicides an important aspect of its overall right of way program.
 The use of herbicides is both environmentally acceptable and economically feasible and is a key factor to a successful IVM program.
-If the member objects to the use of herbicides, the representative should fully explain the products we use and the environmental benefits of using herbicides.
-Past experience has indicated that the great majority of our members accept our herbicide program when they understand it; therefore, proper communication with members is an important step and is a core part of our foliar spray program.
+If the property owner objects to the use of herbicides, the representative should fully explain the products we use and the environmental benefits of using herbicides.
+Past experience has indicated that the great majority of our members and/or property owners accept our herbicide program when they understand it; therefore, proper communication with members and/or property owners is an important step and is a core part of our foliar spray program.